galaxyproject/galaxy-hub/content/news/2023-10-13-EGD-2023-the-wrapup/index.md

 * 41 ELIXIR members from 11 nodes
 * 28 ESG members from 15 partners
 * 25 public talks, 4 BOFs, 1 full-day CodeFest
-* Many breadroles, cookies and several units of coffee
 * Countless chats, connections, smiles

 An explicitly incomplete, unordered list of memorable impressions, and items worth to (re-)read yourself: